-How to Provide Feedback that Helps Employees Improve
+How to Provide Feedback That Helps Employees Improve

-Make your feedback have the impact it deserves by the manner and approach you use to provide performance feedback.
+Make your feedback have the impact it deserves by the manner and the approach you use when you want to provide employees with performance feedback.
 Your feedback can make a difference to people if you can avoid provoking a defensive response.

 Here's How You Can Best Provide Feedback

 To provide specific feedback, for example, say, "The report that you turned in yesterday was well-written, understandable, and made your points about the budget very effectively."
 Don't say, "good report."
 This statement is too general for the employee to use the information to improve.

 One of the purposes of effective, constructive feedback is to let the individual know the specific behavior that you'd like to see more of from him.
 General feedback like a pat on the back makes the employee feel good momentarily but doesn't do a good job of reinforcing the behavior.